top of page

 They're not as finely rendered but I find these oddly charming in their interpretation of the book’s images.

-Spain's editions for The Book of Dust are interesting.
-They both have original artwork but in totally different styles.
+Spain's editions for The Book of Dust are also interesting.
+They both have original artwork but in totally different styles from each other.

 Portugal

-Portugal started out with reused UK artwork and their current editions do the same, but in 2001 Portuguese publisher Editorial Presença did put out a unique set:
+Portugal started out with reused UK artwork and their current editions do likewise, but in 2001 Portuguese publisher Editorial Presença did put out a unique set:

 I find the loose watercolour aesthetic and bright palette unique and quite charming.